-A few years ago, traveling across different time zones and cultures, I celebrated three different New Years Day in succession.
-The first iteration was on New Years Day, January 1st in Charlotte NC, my home at the time.
-In March it was in Bali for their New Year’s Celebration.
-And this past weekend (April) marked the beginning of the Songkran New Year festival in Thailand.
+This year I’ve had the opportunity to start fresh no less than three times.
+The first attempt was on New Years Day, January 1st in Charlotte NC, my home at the time.
+In March I was in Bali for their New Year’s Celebration.
+And this past weekend marked the beginning of the Songkran New Year festival in Thailand, where Zuna Yoga is currently on location.
 All of these celebrations were marked by very diverse rituals.

 In March I coincidentally rolled into Ubud, Bali, just as preparations for Nyepi were in high gear.
 The eve of Nyepi involves parades, effigies of demons, and making peace with our darker elements.
 Nyepi is the Balinese Hindu New Year, and is a day of silence.